GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 A ring of modest quality.
 Not too gaudy, but not so plain.
 *The wearer knows when a spell is being cast by someone within their perceptions, and will know the name of that spell*.

+**Satchel of Scorching Spores**, $16,000
+2 lbs.
+This satchel magically refills itself with a single "dose" after 1d20+1d12+16 hours.
+It can hold up to 5 "doses" of spores.
+When hurled, the spores function exactly like a *Burning Spores* spell with the user casting it as a wyrding regardless of whether they naturally have the capability or not.
+The tier of the spell is how many doses are required to be thrown.
+Additionally, anyone capable of casting spells while wearing the satchel are considered to know the spell.

 **Sring**, $4,936
 Neg.
 A silver band of a ring which looks quite nice in the light.